‘Teen Mom 2’ Stars Leah Messer And Kailyn Lowry Reportedly Respond To Jenelle Evans’ Husband Killing Her Dog

 Since his firing, Evans has been filming scenes for the show without him and focusing on her life outside of their marriage on the show.

-While Eason is no longer appearing on the show, and not welcome during any filmed events, including the reunions and after shows, the Teen Mom 2 cast is said to be concerned about Eason potentially resurfacing.
+While Eason is no longer appearing on the show and not welcome during any filmed events, including the reunions and after shows, the Teen Mom 2 cast is said to be concerned about Eason potentially resurfacing.
 In fact, the source said they have been “fearful” for a while that he will show up and have no idea what to expect from him because he’s such a “loose cannon.”

 “After this latest ugly event, they’ve all made it very clear that they don’t want anything to do with David ever, period,” the source added.